-To create the Spanning Tree instances to be run inside a MSTP Region and its VLAN mappings, follow the below steps.
+To create the Spanning Tree instances to be run inside an MSTP Region and its VLAN mappings, follow the below steps.

-- 1. Click on the VLAN Instance Configuration button (see Figure 62), - 2.
-Choose the VLAN that you want to map to a MSTI instance from the VLAN ID drop down box (see Figure 63). - 3.
-Enter the Instance ID that you want the VLAN to map to In the entry field next to Instance ID (1..15).

-- 4. Click on the Update Settings button. - 5.
+- 1. Click on the VLAN Instance Configuration button (see Figure 53), - 2.
+Choose the VLAN that you want to map to an MSTI instance from the VLAN ID drop-down box (see Figure 54). - 3.
+Enter the Instance ID that you want the VLAN to map to In the text entry box next to Instance ID (1..15). - 4.
+Click on the Update Settings button. - 5.
 Save the configuration (see the Save Configuration Page)

-Figure 62: VLAN Instance Configuration
+Figure 53: VLAN Instance Configuration

-Figure 63: VLAN Instance ID
+Figure 54: VLAN Instance ID